Russia's war on Ukraine latest news: Moscow orders Kherson retreat | Law-Order

 Russia's war on Ukraine latest news: Moscow orders Kherson retreat

-Moscow ordered troops to withdraw from near the strategic southern Ukrainian city of Kherson in one of its biggest setbacks of the war so far, although Ukraine said it was still doubtful that the Russian troops would leave without a fight.
+Ukrainian troops advanced in the south on Thursday after Moscow ordered one of the war's biggest retreats, though Kyiv remained publicly wary, warning that fleeing Russians could turn Kherson into a "city of death".
 CONFLICT

-* An adviser to Ukraine's president said Russia wanted to turn Kherson into a "city of death", and accused Moscow of mining everything from apartments to sewers and planning to shell the southern Ukrainian city from the other side of the River Dnipro. * Ukrainian troops said they had recaptured the town of Snihurivka in southern Mykolaiv region from Russian forces, speaking in video broadcast by Ukrainian national television.
-Reuters could not verify the statement.
+* Ukraine's army chief Valeriy Zaluzhnyi said Kyiv could not yet confirm whether Russia was indeed pulling out, but that Ukrainian troops had advanced 7 km (4 miles) in the past 24 hours and recaptured 12 settlements. * A small group of Ukrainian soldiers was shown on Ukraine's state TV in the centre of the village of Snihurivka around 55 km north of Kherson city.
+They were greeted by dozens of residents in a square, with a Ukrainian flag fluttering from a pole behind them.
+Reuters verified the location of the video.

-* Russian General Sergei Surovikin, in overall command of the war, said it was no longer possible to keep Kherson city supplied and the retreat would strengthen defences elsewhere. * The main bridge on a road out of Kherson was blown up.
-Reuters was able to verify the location of online images that showed the span of the Darivka bridge collapsed into the water of a tributary of the Dnipro River.
+* Moscow ordered its troops on Wednesday to withdraw from the entire Russian-held pocket on the west bank of the Dnipro River, including Kherson city, the only regional capital Russia had captured in nine months of war. * A senior adviser to Ukraine's president said Russia wanted to turn Kherson into a "city of death", and accused Moscow of mining everything from apartments to sewers and planning to shell the southern Ukrainian city from the other side of the River Dnipro.

-DIPLOMACY * Russian President Vladimir Putin will not attend a gathering of leaders from the Group of 20 (G20) nations on the resort island of Bali next week, Indonesian and Russian officials said.
+DIPLOMACY * Russian President Vladimir Putin will not attend a gathering of leaders from the Group of 20 (G20) nations in person next week but may join virtually, officials from Russia and the host country Indonesia said.

 * Top U.N. officials will meet a senior Russian delegation in Geneva on Friday to discuss extending a Ukraine Black Sea grain export deal and efforts to smooth shipments of Russian food and fertilizers to global markets, the United Nations said.
 ECONOMY